Rosé Before the Big Day: A Bridal Shower

 To set the brunch table, I used gray tablecloths that I borrowed from my party planning friend, Mara, who has written guest posts for Legally Crafty.
 (Check out her backyard movie night and fun lipstick party.)
 If you aren't lucky enough to borrow from a friend, you can purchase similar tablecloths from Amazon to fit your desired table size.

 I made my own runners with 3 yards of cream-colored lace fabric from Walmart.
 Sadly, I am not skilled in sewing (yet-- life goal), so I just cut the fabric down the middle and draped it down the table.
 To add some ambiance, I used an assortment of clear glass votives, geometric gold votives, and some mercury glass gold votives.
 Can you believe the geometric ones were a Dollar Tree find?!
+You can also purchase similar ones on Amazon.
 Fill them with a tealight candle and they will burn for about 4 hours.

 To create the floral centerpieces, I started with small, medium, and large terra cotta vases from Target.
-These are starting to go on clearance, so check your local store for a deal!
+These have come and gone from Target now, but any vases will do!
 I added in a mixture of roses I picked up at Trader Joe's and greens and eucalyptus that I bought at my local farmer's market.
 Trader Joe's and farmer's markets are great places to pick up flowers at a reasonable cost.
 I took the leftover floral and added in a two small clear glass bud vases I found at Goodwill this winter that I used on my Valentine's Day mantel.
 Fresh flowers just can't be beat!

 One of the real stars of the shower, were a set of vintage peacock chairs that I got at an estate auction!
 I found three of these beauties for just $25 total!
 A steal, considering one of these chairs often goes for well over $100.